chenz16/Advanced-DeepLearning/README.md

 		  kernel_regularizer=tf.contrib.layers.l2_regularizer(1e-3),
 		  bias_initializer=tf.zeros_initializer())

-This process is repeated to combine the vgg layer 3 output with the layer Tconv_2.
-The output of this layer is named as Tconv_2 with the depth of num_classes to match the number of output categories.
+This process was repeated to combine the vgg layer 3 output with the layer Tconv_2.
+The output of this layer was named as Tconv_2 with the depth of num_classes to match the number of output categories.

 	layer_skip2  = tf.layers.conv2d(vgg_layer3_out, 2*num_classes, 1, 1)
 	skip_conv2 = tf.add(Tconv_2, layer_skip2)